 At hearings in September 2013 DelDOT presented a recommended preferred alternative for the Millsboro-South Area of US 113.
 That alternative, the Blue Alternative, was based on the General Assembly’s mandate for a limited-access north-south highway in Sussex County as well as strong support from a working group composed of local landowners and officials.
 At the hearing stakeholders expressed substantial opposition regarding the scope and impacts of the Blue Alternative.
 Many attendees suggested that a US 113 bypass south of Millsboro is not needed.
 Several members of the General Assembly also noted that provision of a limited-access highway is no longer important to them.

-DelDOT held a Public Workshop on October 14, 2015 to update and inform area residents about the changes that have taken place and show the new alternative under consideration.
-To view the displays and maps shown at the workshop, click the following link October 2015 Public Workshop Information.
+DelDOT held a Public Hearing on February 7 , 2017 to update and inform area residents about the changes that have taken place and show the new alternative under consideration.
+Click to follow the link February 7, Public Hearing information.

 Learn more about the Millsboro-South Area.